 “Boat camp” means a designated campsite on the Smith River corridor where floaters are authorized to camp, including areas within 200 yards of the campsite fire grate.

-“Commercial use” is defined as per 12.14.101(4), ARM.
+“Commercial use” is defined as per ARM 12.14.101(4).

 “Commercial float trip” means a trip conducted by an authorized commercial user.